TritonSE/DFM-Sideline-Sidekick-App/README.md

 ## Backend

 Cd into the backend folder, and run npm install.
 Then npm start should run the backend.
 Note - to connect to the database, you need to make a .env file.
 Copy the .env.sample, and create a new file called .env.
 Get access to the database, and paste in database url to be able to connect.

+## Linting

+Check out this repository for more help on setting up linters: https://github.com/TritonSE/linters.
+It should work already if you have ran npm install.